The School: No4 Buttress, Coire An Lochain

-It’s here on these relatively small buttress’ that the best climbers of the day learnt their trade and exported to bigger routes and bigger mountains; both in the UK and overseas.
+It’s here on this relatively small buttress’ that the best climbers of the day learnt their trade and exported to bigger routes and bigger mountains; both in the UK and overseas.

-This short article focuses on just three routes that stand side by side, and offers some extra beta for those who are interested in sitting some winter exams.
-I’ve done all three of these routes (two of them several times) and would love to include Sidewinder - but having still do do it, I’ve left it out.
-If people have anything to add them please post your own experiences in the comments below.
+This short article focuses on just three routes that stand side by side and offers some extra beta for those who are interested in sitting some winter exams.
+I’ve done all three of these routes (two of them several times) and would love to include Sidewinder - but having still do it, I’ve left it out.

-Descent: If you’ve left you’re gear at the bottom, or want a quick descent, or loose height quickly in bad weather, then either down climb/abseil down The Couloir (I), or rap down Savage Slit.
-The best way off in good weather is to traverse around and climb up to the summit of Cairgorm, before descending down to the car park.
+If you’ve left your gear at the bottom, or want a quick descent, or lose height quickly in bad weather, then either down climb/abseil down The Couloir (I), or rap down Savage Slit.
+The best way off in good weather is to traverse around and climb up to the summit of Cairngorm, before descending down to the car park.

 Be aware that although the term ‘roadside’ is often used when talking about the Northern Corries, this is a very serious place, with both complex topography (ie cliffs to fall off in a whiteout) and killer weather.
 Only venture onto these crags with full survival gear (bothy bag, food, spare clothes and goggles), and all relevant navigation gear (have one map each in case one blows away!).
 Many people have died here, and many others have come close to dying, and the length of these routes is no indication of their seriousness (I even know of a team who become benighted on Savage Slit and had to spend the night on the 3rd belay!).

 I’ve chosen 3 routes that sit together and offer a jump in both difficulty and style; Savage Slit (), Prore, and Fallout Corner.
 All routes are short, and all have pitches that can be run together, yet all tend to feel much longer, and take much longer, than you imagine, in fact, I climbed the North Face of the Droites faster than Prore!